MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_find_cover.md

 # Entity Documentation - minecraft:behavior.find_cover

-`minecraft:behavior.find_cover` allows an entity to locate shade in the world.
+`minecraft:behavior.find_cover` compels an entity to locate shade in the world.

 ## Parameters